ArkEnv

 });

-Create a .env file in your project root with some environment variables:
+Define some environment variables in a .env file in your project root:

 .env

-Avoid committing your .env file to version control:
+We recommend not committing the .env file to version control.

-Import and use your validated and typed environment variables.
-Here is an example for a database configuration file:
+Import and use your validated and typed environment variables!

 database.ts